 In some communities, LGBTQI kids are easily accepted.
 In others, not so much.
 Sadly, teasing and bullying still happen.
 Ask your child about their experience and how they’ve handled it.

 If they’ve been teased or bullied, of course be sympathetic—but don’t assume you should jump in to try and fix things.
 As upsetting as it is to know your child is being mistreated, sometimes parents getting involved only escalates the situation.
-Ask your child if they’d like you to help, either by talking to the school administration or by strategizing with them about ways to respond to bullies.
+Ask your child if they’d like you to help, either by talking to the school counselor and administration, or by strategizing with them about ways to respond to bullies.

 If your child is gay, lesbian, bi, or otherwise non-heterosexual, the only medical concern you’re likely to need to address is STI protection, same as you would with any other kid.
 (And if they never have penis-in-vagina sex, you’re actually spared worry about unplanned pregnancy.)

 But if your child is intersex, transgender, or otherwise gender nonconforming, some medical research may be in order.
 Science is evolving on this; experts in the field are assessing how best to use transition options including puberty blockers, hormones, and surgery.
+Talk to healthcare professionals about the various resources available—always putting your child’s well-being above all else.

 The younger your child is, the more involved you’ll have to be.
 As long as they’re covered by your health plan, you’ll have some role with medical questions.

-Consider Advocating on LGBTQI Issues
+6. Consider advocating on LGBTQI issues.

-Some parents find it helpful to get involved as an ally in the LGBTQI community, maybe by joining a group like PFLAG (Parents and Friends of Lesbians and Gays).
+Some parents find it helpful to get involved as an ally in the LGBTQ community, maybe by joining a group like PFLAG (Parents and Friends of Lesbians and Gays).
 That gives you some support and a place to ask questions, and your involvement will make your teen feel loved and supported.

 Some gay young adults have told me that after they came out, their love life sort of disappeared from family conversations.
 Their parents might have accepted them as gay…but they never asked about who they were dating and what those relationships were like.